-Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer period usually costing more.
-The lending institution will agree to lock in an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.
+While there can be a choice of rate lock periods (from 15 to 60 days), the longer spans are generally more expensive.
+The lender can agree to freeze an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.

 Do you have a question regarding a mortgage program?